anderschenders/WhereYaBin/README.md

 [Ada Developers Academy Capstone Project](https://github.com/Ada-C8/capstone)

 This is a repository for WhereYa, Bin? - a garbage and recycling bin finder for the city of Seattle.
-This is a full-stack project built with React Native and Ruby on Rails.
+This is a full-stack project built with React Native and Ruby on Rails that combines geolocation and public city data to find the bins nearest you.
 Please follow the links below for project information.

 1. [Concept Plan](https://gist.github.com/anderschenders/dd12a0c595d9a9099f272b0e47853c84)
 2. [Product Plan](https://gist.github.com/anderschenders/55a44c9b23890af82967f192f3956c5c)